AccelByte/grpc-plugin-dependencies/OVERVIEW.md

    c.
 Keep it running.

-2. Run a `gRPC server`, for example `chat-filter-grpc-plugin-server-go`
+2. Run a `gRPC server`, for example `chat-filter-grpc-plugin-server-go`.

    a.
 Clone `chat-filter-grpc-plugin-server-go` repository.